Andy Street: 2024 re-election campaign

 Street stood to be elected to a third term in the 2024 mayoral election.
 Prior to the election, the Labour-run Birmingham City Council, the local council for the most populous metropolitan borough within West Midlands, declared bankruptcy.
 The situation was criticised during the campaign by Street, who said that the Council had "let down" citizens and services.
 However, he also distanced himself from the incumbent Conservative government led by Prime Minister Sunak, urging the voters "focus on him and his record, not the performance of the Conservative party nationally".
 Street has also highlighted his record in office, saying that "an extra £10 billion pounds has come to the area as a result of the mayoral system" and that his mayoralty has "delivered 16,000 more houses a year, 33% of them affordable" which according to him is "one of the best records of any region".

 Amongst his other policies, Street pledged to treble the amount of social housing within the West Midlands to 1,700 new social homes per year, using powers newly devolved to the combined authority in 2023, with the city region receiving a single affordable housing settlement from central government after 2026.

 Street backed the proposed light rail system in Coventry, with Street saying that he has "ring-fenced £72m in government money" for the system.

 The role of the PCC was set to be abolished and its functions transferred to the Mayor in time for the next mayoral term following the election, however the incumbent Labour PCC Simon Foster took legal action against the process and the High Court ruled in his favour, preventing the scheduled merger of the roles prior to the election.
 Street continued to support the merger of the functions to the mayoral powers, saying that the success of the model was "already evident" in city regions in which the mayor already holds PCC responsibilities.

 Street was defeated in the election after a tight race, losing to Richard Parker by 1,508 votes.

 In May 2024, Street announced that he would not be standing to become a member of Parliament in the upcoming general election.

 Political views

 Street has been an outspoken critic of continually-rising business rates, arguing that "property is the way retailers have made money historically and we need a system that is a reflection of the future", though he does not believe that online transaction taxes are the answer.

 In the July–September 2022 Conservative Party leadership election, Street initially endorsed Jeremy Hunt, but after he withdrew, supported Liz Truss.
 After Truss announced her resignation as Prime Minister in October 2022, Street stated that he did not regret supporting her candidacy for Conservative Party leader.

 In the 2024 Conservative Party leadership election, Street endorsed Tom Tugendhat.

+In January 2026, Street alongside Amber Rudd, David Gauke and Ruth Davidson launched a movement called Prosper UK, aiming to bring the Conservative party back to the centre-right.